About Us

 Linda Doswell

-Linda DoswellTai Chi and Minuting Secretary
+Linda DoswellTai Chi, Visits and Minuting Secretary

 Linda joined MVARA in 2022 and is the MVARA contact for the Tai Chi activities.
-She is a Committee Member and is responsible for the Minutes of the MVARA Committee Meetings. lindadoswell17@gmail.com
+Linda also organises visits to places of onterest to members.She is a Committee Member and is responsible for the Minutes of the MVARA Committee Meetings.

 Sue Stainton